Wildfire: Increasing risks due to climate change

 In 2019, extreme heat and dryness caused massive wildfires in Siberia, Alaska, Canary Islands, Australia, and in the Amazon rainforest.
 The fires in the latter were caused mainly by illegal logging.
-The smoke from the fires expanded on huge territory including major cities, dramatically reducing air quality.
+The smoke from the fires expanded over a huge territory including major cities, dramatically reducing air quality.

-As of August 2020, the wildfires in that year were 13% worse than in 2019 due primarily to climate change and deforestation.
+As of August 2020, the wildfires in that year were 13% worse than in 2019 due primarily to climate change, deforestation and agricultural burning.
 The Amazon rainforest's existence is threatened by fires.
-According to Mike Barrett, Executive Director of Science and Conservation at WWF-UK, if this rainforest is destroyed "we lose the fight against climate change.
-There will be no going back.”
-Record-breaking wildfires in 2021 occurred in Turkey, Greece, California and Russia, thought to be linked to climate change.
+Record-breaking wildfires in 2021 occurred in Turkey, Greece and Russia, thought to be linked to climate change.

 Carbon dioxide and other emissions from fires

+The carbon released from wildfires can add to greenhouse gas concentrations.
+Climate models do not yet fully reflect this feedback.

 Wildfires release large amounts of carbon dioxide, black and brown carbon particles, and ozone precursors such as volatile organic compounds and nitrogen oxides (NOx) into the atmosphere.
 These emissions affect radiation, clouds, and climate on regional and even global scales.
 Wildfires also emit substantial amounts of semi-volatile organic species that can partition from the gas phase to form secondary organic aerosol (SOA) over hours to days after emission.
 In addition, the formation of the other pollutants as the air is transported can lead to harmful exposures for populations in regions far away from the wildfires.
-While direct emissions of harmful pollutants can affect first responders and local residents, wildfire smoke can also be transported over long distances and impact air quality across local, regional, and global scales.
-Whether transported smoke plumes are relevant for surface air quality depends on where they exist in the atmosphere, which in turn depends on the initial injection height of the convective smoke plume into the atmosphere.
-Smoke that is injected above the planetary boundary layer (PBL) may be detectable from spaceborne satellites and play a role in altering the Earth's energy budget, but would not mix down to the surface where it would impact air quality and human health.
-Alternatively, smoke confined to a shallow PBL (through nighttime stable stratification of the atmosphere or terrain trapping) may become particularly concentrated and problematic for surface air quality.
-Wildfire intensity and smoke emissions are not constant throughout the fire lifetime and tend to follow a diurnal cycle that peaks in late afternoon and early evening, and which may be reasonably approximated using a monomodal or bimodal normal distribution.
+While direct emissions of harmful pollutants can affect first responders and residents, wildfire smoke can also be transported over long distances and impact air quality across local, regional, and global scales.The health effects of wildfire smoke, such as worsening cardiovascular and respiratory conditions, extend beyond immediate exposure, contributing to nearly 16,000 annual deaths, a number expected to rise to 30,000 by 2050.
+The economic impact is also significant, with projected costs reaching $240 billion annually by 2050, surpassing other climate-related damages.

-Over the past century, wildfires have accounted for 20-25% of global carbon emissions, the remainder from human activities.
+Over the past century, wildfires have accounted for 20–25% of global carbon emissions, the remainder from human activities.
 Global carbon emissions from wildfires through August 2020 equaled the average annual emissions of the European Union.
-In 2020, the carbon released by California's wildfires were significantly larger than the state's other carbon emissions.
+In 2020, the carbon released by California's wildfires was significantly larger than the state's other carbon emissions.